FerrumLLC/ferrumllc.github.io/src/km/mouse/axes/lock.md

 Calling the command with one argument will set the lock's state.
 If the argument is `1` it will enable it.
 If it is `0`, it will disable it.

 When the lock is enabled, any physical movement on the axes will not be sent to the Output PC.
+The Input PC can still send movement to the Output PC by using the [Move](move.md) command.

-This is also known as "input masking", as the movement is "masked" from the Ouput PC.
+This is also known as "input masking", as the physical input is "masked" from the Ouput PC.

 | Axis Lock Name | Axis Direction |
 | -------------- | -------------- |